|Home||About us||Commercial Photography||Print Gallery||Articles/reviews/blog|

 A hint - If you're using the non HFD approach, then the resolution is purely dependent on aperture and focal length.
 With smaller sensors you use shorter focal lengths for the same angle of view, so for the same aperture, the effective minimum resolution is better.

 Questions/Comments?
-Please feel fre to email me or add a comment on this article's Blog Post
+Please feel fre to email me or add a comment below

 Two books (PDF available) from Harold M. Merklinger (moderate maths warning)